 Maine Addiction Treatment Programs

 A person’s health, relationships, career, and academic goals can quickly be destroyed by a drug or alcohol addiction.
-Seeking professional addiction treatment is the best way to regain control of a life taken over by substance abuse.
+Seeking professional addiction treatment is the best way to regain control of a life taken over by substance use.

 High-quality drug and alcohol rehab programs emphasize an individualized approach to treatment.
 Treatment plans are customized to a person’s circumstances to ensure their needs are fully met.
 Maine addiction treatment services and programs may include some or all of the following levels of care.